spotinst/help/src/docs/eco/tutorials/manage-subsets.md

 If you would like to change the name of a subset, do the following:

 1. In Eco, click Subsets in the left sidebar.
-2. Select the name of the subset you need to rename
+2. Select the name of the subset you need to rename.
-3. Click Edit subset name
+3. Click Edit subset name.
-4. Change the name and Save
+4. Change the name and Save.

 ## What’s Next?